alexander-shvets/vuex-nuxt-example/README.md

 This directory contains your Vuex store files, that impementes business logic.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).
+More information about the usage of this directory in [the nuxt documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

 ### `components`

 The components directory contains your Vue.js components.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).
+More information about the usage of this directory in [the nuxt documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

 ### `pages`

 This directory contains your application views and routes.
 Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/get-started/routing).
+More information about the usage of this directory in [the nuxt documentation](https://nuxtjs.org/docs/2.x/get-started/routing).

 ### `static`

 This directory contains your static files.
 Each file inside this directory is mapped to `/`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).
+More information about the usage of this directory in [the nuxt documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).